 Appearance

-Tylosaurus was the biggest of the aquatic reptiles known as mosasaurs, growing to a length of around 30-40 ft.
-Even if the body wasn’t completely fusiform such as that of a fish, it was nonetheless improved in order to be as hydrodynamic as necessary.
-While indeed it was a relatively large creature when observed from the sides, yet when seen from a straight head, it should have appeared to be quite a narrow cross-section.
+Tylosaurus was one of the biggest aquatic reptiles, growing to a length of around 30-40 ft.
+Even if the slim body wasn’t completely fusiform such as that of a fish, it was nonetheless improved to be as hydrodynamic as necessary.

 This greatly reduced the degree of friction Tylosaurus encountered as it moved through the water, in addition to its piercing, sloped cranium.
 Furthermore, the correspondingly thinner flippers compared to pliosaurs were employed less for paddling and more for maneuvering, reducing hydro-drag.